bsdimp/mk211bsd/STATUS.md

 there, being mindful of three things: (1) the ranlib stuff may be a weird hybrid of the old/new since we still have the short symbol name length; (2) the vax has various changes to get away from 16-bit ints; and (3) the vax has more extensive reloc info than the pdp-11.
-Currently I have a patch that applies, but has an extra 29 lines still.
-This also suggests that ranlib may need similar considerations.
+After careful selection of what came from 2.10.1 and what came from 4.3BSD's ld.c, I think I have a good ld.c.

 ## All the hacks